Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Youth Sport Camps

 Explore active summer fun for kids ages 5-13!
-Offered by CSU’s Department of Health and Exercise Science, the camps run Monday-Friday from 8:30 a.m.-4:30 p.m. except for the two-hour tennis and golf programs.
+Offered by CSU’s Department of Health and Exercise Science, the camps run Monday-Friday in partial- and full-day sessions, depending on the camp.

 Coeducational day camps focus on skill development and promote the benefits of physical activity and healthy lifestyles for youth.